-MS students only are required to produce Engineering and Society coursework (see Section 7.3), comprising one piece of work for which lectures are provided (Building a Business Tutorials).
-MS and MEM students must also submit reports on four Industrial visits undertaken during their second and third years.
+MS students are required to produce Engineering and Society coursework (see Section 7.3), comprising one piece of work for which lectures are provided (Building a Business Tutorials).
+You must also submit reports on four Industrial visits undertaken during your second and third years.
 Details are given in Section 7.1.

-MS students may take an optional Supplementary Subject in their second year (see Section 9), or they may take a foreign language option (see Section 8).
+Students may take an optional Supplementary Subject in their second year (see Section 9), or they may take a foreign language option (see Section 8).